patatrak/booky/README.md

-# Booky: I'm learning nodejs parce que je le vaux bien
+# Booky: I'm learning nodejs parce que je le vaux bien (tu pux pas test)

 This is a personal project with only one goal: learning nodejs.